chanced/caps/README.md

 -   Title Case (e.g. Title Case)
 -   Other deliminations

-Word boundaries are determined by the `caps.Formatter`.
-The provided implementation, `caps.FormatterImpl`, delegates the boundary detection to `caps.Tokenizer`.
+Word boundaries are determined by the `caps.Converter`.
+The provided implementation, `caps.ConverterImpl`, delegates the boundary detection to `caps.Tokenizer`.
 The provided implementation, `caps.TokenizerImpl`, uses the following runes as delimiters: `" _.!?:;$-(){}[]#@&+~"`.

-`caps.StdFormatter` also allows users to register `caps.Replacement`s for acronym replacement.
+`caps.StdConverter` also allows users to register `caps.Replacement`s for acronym replacement.
 The default list is:

 ```go
 {"Http", "HTTP"}